h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

 - Add scouting back (this time in the army manager) (Do we even need it?)
 - Make the code more generic (to allow reuse for other races)
 - Oracle harass
+- Allow 3gate stalker all in to expand and go on with the game if the presure wont break in

 ## FIXME